kgj8pitt/Lab-6-7-repository/README.md

 This program uses and is licensed under [The Unlicense](https://unlicense.org/), a public domain dedication.
 We chose to use this license because it allows users to freely use, modify, and distribute the program without any restrictions or limitations.

+## Code of Conduct

+This project abides by the Contrbutor Covenant Code of Conduct in order to provide a safe and open community for contributors of all background.

 # Usage Documentation

 ### Installation documentation